matianfu/impress/docs/internals/alphabet.md

 # 4. Language

-A *language* a is a set of all possible message sequences.
+A *language* is a set consists of all possible message sequences.

 The following diagrams are the language of RP.